-Otherwise, a blue belt stays in this jiu-jitsu level between 2 and 3 years before moving to the purple belt.
+Otherwise, a blue belt stays in this jiu-jitsu level for between 2 and 3 years before moving to the purple belt.

 The purple belt attests to a fighter who passes a minimum of four to 5 years of jiu-jitsu practice and study.

 So, he is very savage while playing some advanced positions.
-Otherwise, a purple belt stays in this BJJ level between 2 and 3 years.
+Otherwise, a purple belt stays in this BJJ level for between 2 and 3 years.

 The brown belt is the next belt promotion for a purple belt.
 It defines a student with a minimum of six years of jiu-jitsu practice and study.

-Aside from that, a brown belt stays in this Brazilian jiu-jitsu level between 1 and 2 years.
+Aside from that, a brown belt stays in this Brazilian jiu-jitsu level for between 1 and 2 years.

 The black belt is one of the highest and most advanced ranks in Brazilian jiu-jitsu, with eleven levels and ten degrees.